deepshig/monitoring-spark/README.md

 * In the package `metrics_computer`, we consume and unmarshal these events.
 They are used for both, batched processing and stream processing.
 We first store these events in a `Cassandra` database, and then feed them to a spark cluster ffor live processing.

-* Describe batch processing algorithm
+* Describe batch processing algorithm: We take the data from 'Cassandra' database and find the median and standard deviatan of the data.
+(Work in progress)

 * stream processing algorithm: For the stream processing, data geerated from the rabbitMQ is streamed to the spark cluster directly.
 A connection is established in the 'socket_client.py' file.
 After this, the file 'streaming_processor.py' consumes the events and this is where we calculate the running average of the 'no_of_rows' data.